frelon/suse-elemental/docs/linux-only-image.md

 To create a self installer ISO, users must prepare and include a specific set of configuration assets.
 These include:

 1. A configuration script
-2. A directory tree to include additional files into the ISO filesystem
+2. Extensions to the installer media

 ### Configure the Live Installer